boorch/bOrca/README.md

 # ORCΛ

+## About this fork

+I'll try to add new operators based on my needs.

+## Scale Operator (^)

+Left input chooses scale, right input chooses degree.

 Orca is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) and live editor designed to quickly create procedural sequencers.
 Every letter of the alphabet is an operation, lowercase letters execute on `*bang*`, and uppercase letters execute each frame.

 This is the C implementation of the [ORCΛ](https://wiki.xxiivv.com/site/orca.html) language and terminal livecoding environment.
 It's designed to be power efficient.
 It can handle large files, even if your terminal is small.